4Lexium/KS-Signal-at-LHC/KS Signal /Displaced Geometry/Reconstructed_Displacement_Analysis/TRUTH/README.md

-Analysis of HNL displacement based on only truth-level branches (DAOD output).
+dump_DAOD_HNLDV: analysis of HNL displacement based on only truth-level branches (DAOD output).
 Cretead Figures in /ExampleFigs

+HNL_DV: analysis of HNL vertex distance extracted straight from the EVNT file.

 Convert EVNT -> TRUTH3:  (OR TO RUN SIG_vs_BKG)